 - Wheelchair access

-For visitors with wheelchairs, pushchairs or other access issues, there is an accessible entrance to the Institute via a lift on Cookridge Street, and a passenger lift to all floors of the building.
+There is an accessible lift to the galleries and reception area from Cookridge Street, and a passenger lift to all floors of the Institute.

 - Free Event